valberrie/rathammer/doc/start.md

 Supported primitives are (cube, arch, cylinder, stairs, dome)

+### Fast face
+The fast face tool allows to quickly move a solid's faces along their normal.
+Selected solids will be outlined in orange.
+Left click to select the face nearest to you, right click to select the far face.

+If more than one solid is selected, faces with common normals are moved together.

+The fast face tool is an outlier as it does not require actions to be committed.

 ### Texture Tool
 Select textures with alt+t, switch back to main view with alt+1.